Fundamentals of Compositional Rewriting Theory: Examples of compositional rewriting semantics

 In order to provide the interested readers with some further intuitions for the relatively complex structure of \kl(crsSqPOrComp){rule compositions} in \kl(crsType){generic} \kl{SqPO-semantics}, we will present in the following a heuristic explanation for the precise shape of the diagram in~\eqref{eq:SqPOexample} (which is constructed via invoking Lemma~\ref{lem:NLRSsqpo}).

 In this example, we have two rules.
-The first clones a node\footnote{Note that we have drawn the rule from right to left so that the \emph{input}, sometimes called the left-hand side, of the rule is the topmost rightmost graph.
-Note also that the structure of the homomorphisms may be inferred from the node positions, with the exception of the vertex clonings that are explicitly mentioned in the text.}, but not its incident edge, then adds a new edge between the original node and its clone and merges the blue node with the original node.
-The second rule deletes a node and then merges two nodes.
+The first clones one node\footnote{Note that the structure of the homomorphisms may be inferred from the node positions, with the exception of the vertex clonings that are explicitly mentioned in the text.}, but not its incident edge, adds a new edge between that original node and its clone and then merges that original node with the other (blue) node of the input graph.
+The second rule deletes one node and then merges the two remaining nodes.
 The given applications to the graphs $X_0$ and $X_1$ illustrate some of the idiosyncrasies of SqPO-rewriting: \begin{itemize} \item Since the node of $X_0$ that is being cloned possesses a self-loop, the result of cloning is two nodes, each with a self-loop, with one edge going each way between them. \item In the application of the second rule to $X_1$, we see the side-effect whereby all edges incident to the deleted node are themselves deleted (as also occurs in SPO-, but not in DPO-rewriting). \end{itemize} The overall effect of the two rewrites can be seen in $X_2$; as usual, this depends on the overlap between the images of $O_1$ and $I_2$ in $X_1$.
 This overlap is precisely the \kl{multi-sum} element $J_{21}$.
 Since our example is set in an \kl{adhesive category}, this can be most easily computed by taking the \kl{pullback} of $m_1^*$ and $m_2$ and then the \kl{pushout} of the resulting span.
-The \kl{pushout} that defines the rewrite from $\overline{X}_0$ to $X_1$ can now be factorized by computing the \kl{pullback} of $j_{21}$ and the arrow from $\overline{X}_0$ to $X_1$; this determines $\overline{K}_1$ and its universal arrow from $K_1$ with consequence that $(1_1)$ and $(2_1)$ are both \kl{pushouts}.
+The \kl{pushout} that defines the rewrite from $\overline{X}_0$ to $X_1$ can now be factorized by computing the \kl{pullback} of the arrow $j_{21}$ from $J_{21}$ to $X_1$ and the arrow from $\overline{X}_0$ to $X_1$; this determines $\overline{K}_1$ and its universal arrow from $K_1$ with the consequence that $(1_1)$ and $(2_1)$, the vertical pasting of $(2'_1)+(2''_1)$, are both \kl{pushouts}.
 Let us note that $\overline{K}_1$ is the appropriate member of the \kl{multi-IPC}, as determined by the particular structure of $\overline{X}_0$.